reinhardherrmann/2025_trips_fila_4/StepHistory.md

 # Step History To List Changes Made over time

+## Step 29 Create Modals to Start and End Shift

+Sources: none and support of Junie

+- created Modals as first step. needs to be improved.

+---
 ## Step 28 Create ListWorkRecords to display worked shifts
 Sources: none and support ofJunie
 - using command "php artisan make:filament-livewire-table WorkRecords/ListWorkRecords --generate"
 - add Route to display ListWorkRecords
 - add Link to sidebar